Neo-Slavism: Characteristics

 Neo-Slavism aimed to build a barrier against German expansion, reliant on Russia.
-Germany was seen as a threat due to its Germanization policies, and slow but steady expansion of influence over the Slavic lands.
+Germany was seen as a threat due to its Germanization policies and gradual expansion of influence over the Slavic lands.
 Compared to Pan-Slavism, which was seen as subservient to the Russian interests since it advocated Russian dominance over all other Slavs, Neo-Slavists aimed at a more balanced federation of Slavic states, which was hoped to emerge from a reformed Austria-Hungary.
 It has also been described as a final evolution of Austro-Slavism.
 Outside of Austria it aimed at reconciliation between Poles and Russians, with Russian Neo-Slavists declaring their support to recreation of independent Poland and Polish Neo-Slavists accepting that reconciliation was needed to counter the German threat.
 Russian Neo-Slavists were interested, among others, in fostering equal relations between the nations of the Russian Empire, creating a constitutional-liberal system, and by doing so modernizing Russia; their overall views were non-expansionistic and pursued a balance of power in Europe against increasing German power.

 In addition to Karel Kramář, prominent Neo-Slav activists included the Slovene banker and politician Ivan Hribar and, until he distanced himself from the movement in protest against the Russification policies of the authorities in Russian Poland, the Polish politician Roman Dmowski.

 While Neo-Slavism was short-lived, it has nonetheless been described as having exerted significant influence on inter-Slavic politics of the period.